Meet Our Principal, Phil Oates

 The Middle School’s program is organized in a “house” system, with students in each house sharing the same set of subject matter teachers.
 This arrangement allows for a more personal and supervised education appropriate for young adolescents.
 Fine and applied arts, sports, and activities programs are part of the comprehensive program.
 The Middle School program is also supported by specialists, tutors, aides, and volunteers.
-Students have use of a library services, a language laboratory and a fully-networked computer laboratory.

 If you need a school document translated into a different language, please make a request in the Main Office.